ComputeCanada/magic_castle/README.md

 account password, the administrator username and the floating ip of the login node.

-**Beware**, altough the instance creation process is finished once Terraform outputs the connection information, you will not be able to connect and use the cluster immediately.
+**Warning**: altough the instance creation process is finished once Terraform outputs the connection information, you will not be able to connect and use the cluster immediately.
 The instance creation is only the first phase of the cluster building process.
 The provisioning: the